 Recently, Jouett underwent a significant renovation to its science lab spaces.
 The spaces were redesigned and modernized using a learning lab model.
-These spaces help to facilitate such practices as co-teaching, which supports a more individualized learning model for students.
+These spaces help to facilitate such practices as co-teaching, which supports a more individualized practices as co-teaching, which supports a more individualized learning model for students.
 All students in the school are making use of this space throughout the course of the year.
 In addition, recent security updates were completed at the school, providing a new front office/administration space and allowing for the repurposing of other spaces within the building.

-A final example of the school's dedication to this principle is the Momentum program, Through community partnerships, Jouett has developed a program that teaches students to value all people highly and equally.
+A final example of the school's dedication to this principle is the Momentum program.
+Through community partnerships, Jouett has developed a program that teaches students to value all people highly and equally.
 The program also supports personal and communal responsibility for stopping violence and aggression and standing up for victims of harassment.